Light Bulb Recycling: A Complete Guide

 There’s no single answer to how to dispose of light bulbs, since the process differs per type of bulb.
 Incandescent and halogen bulbs are safe to dispose of with household waste.
 Meanwhile, fluorescent lamps contain mercury and are considered hazardous waste that needs to be recycled.

 LED bulbs, on the other hand, are considered a much greener option, as they contain neither mercury nor sodium.
 They can be recycled for other materials, but only through specialized light bulb recycling facilities.
-Go to our Green Directory at the top of this page to find the one nearest to you.
+Go to our Green Directory to find the one nearest to you.